-We make our CleanGin by using water, botanical distillate extracts, peppermint oil, ginger oil, citric acid and potassium sorbate.
-It contains over 30 times less alcohol than your average gin, with no sugar or sweeteners.
+We make our CleanGin by using Water, Vegetable Glycerine, Gin (1.1%), Natural Flavourings, Acid: Citric Acid, Preservative: Potassium Sorbate.
+It contains over 30 times less alcohol than your average gin, with no sugar or sweetener.

 We use traditional methods to make CleanGin, with classic copper stills, and a blend of exciting gin botanicals.
 It’s bottled less than 20 yards from where it is distilled, so it’s kept nice and local.

 You may have noticed that we have been busy perfecting our recipe to bring you a punchier, more juniper-heavy version - making it even more reminiscent of full-strength gin.
 The new and improved CleanGin now has a cloudy finish due to the unique blend of juniper berries we use - this can also be found in other premium gin brands and is perfectly natural.